Henry Balnaves: Biography

 Born in Kirkcaldy, Fife, around 1512, he was educated at the University of St Andrews and on the continent, where he adopted Protestant views.
 Returning to Scotland, he continued his legal studies and in 1538 was appointed a lord of session and Senator of the College of Justice.
+He signed an audit of an account of royal income in 1538.

 He married Christian Scheves and in 1539 was granted the estate of Halhill in Fife, after which he is generally named.
 Before 1540 he was sworn of James V of Scotland's privy council, and was known as one of the party in favour of the English alliance and of an ecclesiastical reformation.
 He is also described as treasurer to James.
 In January 1543, Regent Arran appointed him secretary in the new government of the infant Queen Mary (January 1543).

-He promoted the act permitting the reading of the Scriptures in the vulgar tongue, and was one of the commissioners appointed to arrange a marriage treaty between the little queen and the future Edward VI.
+Balnaves promoted the act permitting the reading of the Scriptures in the vulgar tongue.
+He was sent to England as a diplomat with James Learmonth of Dairsie in March 1543.
+They were appointed to arrange a marriage treaty between the little queen and the future Edward VI.
+He was a commissioner for the Treaty of Greenwich.
 In London he was not considered so complaisant as some of the other commissioners, and was not made privy to all the engagements taken by his colleagues.
-However, David Beaton "loved him worst of all," and when Arran went over to the priestly party, Balnaves was deprived of his offices and imprisoned in Blackness Castle in November 1543.
+However, David Beaton "loved him worst of all," and when Regent Arran went over to the priestly party, Balnaves was deprived of his offices and imprisoned in Blackness Castle in November 1543.

 He was released by the arrival of Hertford's fleet in the following May, and from this time he became a paid agent of the English cause in Scotland, receiving an annuity.
 He took no part in the murder of Cardinal Beaton at St Andrews Castle, but was one of the most active defenders of the castle during the subsequent siege and was English paymaster of the garrison.
 Balnaves approved the recruitment of John Knox to be their preacher in the castle.
 In support of Henry VIII's Rough Wooing, he drafted the form of an assurance bond for Scots to support the marriage of Prince Edward and Mary.
 When St Andrews Castle surrendered to the French in July, Balnaves was taken prisoner to Rouen.

 Somerset made vain efforts to procure his release and continued his pension.
 He made himself useful by giving information to the English government, and even Mary Tudor sent him a reward in June 1554.
 Balnaves also busied himself in writing what Knox calls "a comfortable treatise of justification," which was found in manuscript at the house of John Cockburn of Ormiston by Knox's secretary Richard Bannatyne and published at Edinburgh in 1584 under the title The Confession of Faith.